 Teen Art Council

 Teen Art Council creates a space for young people to share their voices, opinions and suggestions with Tacoma Art Museum.
-Dedicated students from high schools across the Tacoma metro area meet twice a month to immerse themselves in exhibitions, plan programs for teens, cultivate Tacoma’s creative community, and exercise TAM’s mission of connecting people through art.
+Dedicated students from high schools across the Tacoma metro area meet weekly to immerse themselves in exhibitions, plan programs for teens, cultivate Tacoma’s creative community, and exercise TAM’s mission of connecting people through art.
 And they do all of this in between school, studying for the SAT, and practicing the tuba!

 Selected through a competitive application process, these teens described how “art is a lifeline,” yet as young people, they often feel “shut out from the arts” in their community.